 Development of a detailed hydrologic and sediment transport model to describe the flow of water in the rivers and estuary, and the exchange of water between the estuary and the ocean, is considered of high priority for the Peel-Harvey Estuary.
 Such a model would provide valuable predictions of the effects of sea level change on the estuary and its shoreline and, with an appropriate model structure, could be used to explore the effectiveness of alternative strategies to mitigate the effects of sea level rise, the expected increase in tidal range, and the potential impact of storm surge.
 While the effects of sea level change will only become evident over a decadal time scale, planning decisions that are made today must consider the risks that are likely to arise as a result of climate change impacts on the hydrology of the estuary.
 Thus, the hydrologic model could be used to explore the implications of alternative plans for urban/canal development.
-Furthermore, urban development of the catchment and population growth is likely to lead to predict the transportation of sediment is likely to be of value in determining appropriate times of the year when dredging should be scheduled to minimize plume impacts.
+Furthermore, urban development of the catchment and population growth is likely to lead to increased sediment runoff and thus dredging activity in the estuary.
+The ability of the hydrologic model to predict the transportation of sediment is likely to be of value in determining appropriate times of the year when dredging should be scheduled to minimize plume impacts.